 Lure Your Cat Out of Hiding

-Entice your cat to come out of hiding by using familiar sounds, smells, and sights.
-Call their name, shake a bag of treats, or open a can of their favorite food.
+You can call their name, shake a bag of their favorite treats, or open a can of their favorite food to entice them out.

 Place items that have their scent, like a used litter box or a piece of your clothing, outside to guide them back home.